Top 15 Popular Specflow Interview Questions

 This step can be integrated with the Continuous Integration pipeline and can be executed through shell or DOS script with the CI tool like Jenkins or Bamboo etc.

-#3) Once the test execution completes, the generated output report (which is specific to the console runner used), can be converted to a more readable HTML report using Specrun executable is available as part of NugetPackage.
+#3) Once the test execution completes, the generated output report (which is specific to the console runner used), can be converted to a more readable HTML report using the Specrun executable is available as part of NugetPackage.

 This Step can also be executed through the command line which is provided out of the box by all the major continuous integration frameworks.